Five-Year Strategic Plan

-We are using this structured opportunity to listen to our members and to collect a broad array of insights and advice from peers, community leaders, stakeholders, and other experts to ensure a thriving future for EDUCAUSE.
+These priorities were developed over the course of 2016 from listening to our members and collecting a broad array of insights and advice from peers, community leaders, stakeholders, and other experts to ensure a thriving future for EDUCAUSE.

 Updates and Accomplishments